 “Most scientists don’t use the terms ‘boomer,’ ‘ex-er,’ and I don’t as well,” Glen Elder, a University of North Carolina sociologist who is a pioneer in the field of life cycle studies, wrote in an e-mail.
 He makes a distinction between “generations” and “birth cohort.”
 Birth cohorts “locate people in history,” while “generations are used to refer to a population born in a historical era, they generally cover a broad span of time—in doing so, they lose precision regarding historical influences.”

 Elder illustrates the challenges in assuming a homogenous view of generations by citing research into the Greatest Generation that helped define the field.
 He tracked individuals born in California over 40 years in order to assess how the Great Depression affected them.
 The results show major differences within fairly small time spans: Children born in 1920 or 1921 and those born seven or eight years later had very different experiences, as did boys and girls.
 In contrast, Strauss and Howe consider the entire group to be part of the same “GI” generation.
-To borrow a phrase, Strauss and Howe argue that time is a flat circle.

 Social scientists have hunted for “age changes that are universal or nearly universal across time and place,” akin to what Strauss and Howe describe.
 Discovering some universal rhythm to history would revolutionize our understanding of human society.
 But researchers consistently find more difference than similarity, between and among generations.